 As a leader, you impact how your organization behaves.
 By taking the time to work on yourself, you will also give back to those in your organization.
 It’s leading by example because organizations don’t change unless it’s employees do.
 People change themselves and in doing so can have a positive impact on the relationship systems of the organizations they work and live within.

 Self leadership in action

-As we met 1:1 with the executives, it became clear they were unaware that their leadership styles were affecting their teams.
+As I met 1:1 with the executives, it became clear they were unaware that their leadership styles were affecting their teams.
 Fortunately, they were open to feedback and committed to change.
 Here’s what happened: